WMSP

-WMSP (740 AM, "Jox 740") is a radio station licensed to serve Montgomery, Alabama, United States.
+WMSP (740 kHz, "Jox 740") is a radio station licensed to serve Montgomery, Alabama, United States.
 The station is owned by Cumulus Media and the broadcast license is held by Cumulus Licensing LLC.
 Originally licensed in 1953 as WBAM, the station broadcast contemporary and country music before turning to sports talk under the WMSP callsign in 1995.
 The WMSP studios are located on the 3rd floor of The Colonial Financial Center in downtown Montgomery, and the transmitter tower is in Montgomery's northeast side.

 Programming

 WMSP broadcasts a sports-talk format.
-The station is an affiliate of Infinity Sports Network.
+The station is an affiliate of Westwood One Sports.
 In addition to sports talk programming, WMSP airs Atlanta Braves baseball, both Alabama Crimson Tide football games and Auburn Tigers football games as well as select daytime baseball games of the Southern League's Montgomery Biscuits.